How to Keep Teams Active: Every Method Explained

 The obvious answer.
 If your mouse moves or you're typing, Teams stays Available.
 This works perfectly — but it means you cannot step away from your desk without your status changing.
 Not practical for anyone who has meetings, takes calls in another room, or simply moves around during the day.

-Small USB devices that physically move the cursor are available for around $10–$30.
-Software equivalents simulate mouse events.
-Both work to keep Teams Available — but the cursor moves while you're trying to use the computer, your screensaver never activates, and on company-managed machines, IT can detect them.
-They also don't help when your laptop is closed or your machine is off.
+Small USB devices that physically move the cursor cost around $10–$30; software equivalents (Move Mouse on Windows, Mouse Jiggler, etc.) simulate mouse events.
+Both can keep Teams Available — but the cursor moves while you're trying to use the computer, your screensaver never activates, and on company-managed Windows machines IT can often detect them.
+They also don't help once your laptop is closed or your machine is off.

-Method 4: Set your status to "Available" manually
+Method 4: Force your status to Available (with duration)

-Method 5: Cloud-based presence (Stay Green On Teams)
+Method 6: Cloud-based presence — Stay Green On Teams (best)

 This is the only method that solves the problem completely.
-A cloud service connects to Microsoft's Teams infrastructure on your behalf, maintaining your "Available" presence indefinitely from the server side.
+A cloud service maintains an authenticated Teams presence connection on your behalf, holding your "Available" status from the server side.
 Nothing needs to run on your device.
-You can close your laptop, walk away, and your Teams status stays green for the hours you've configured.
+You can lock your screen, close your laptop, and walk away — and your Teams status stays green for the hours you've configured.
+No jiggler, no fake meeting, no Windows tweaks.
 This is the approach Stay Green On Teams takes.

 Comparison: Which Method Actually Works